Kureel: Roles

 In contemporary India, members of the Kureel community, like many other OBCs, have diversified into various sectors due to educational opportunities and affirmative action policies.
 Today, many Kureels are found in a variety of professions, such as:

-Government Jobs: Many members of the Kureel community have moved into government service, taking advantage of reservation policies for in education and employment.
+Government Jobs: Many members of the Kureel community have moved into government service.

 Private Sector Jobs: With increased education, some have found employment in the private sector, including roles in business, administration, engineering, and technology.

-Education and Healthcare: Due to increased access to education, more individuals from the Kureel community are entering professions such as teaching, healthcare (doctors, nurses), and law.
+Education and Healthcare: Due to increased access to education, more individuals from the Kureel community are going into professions such as teaching, healthcare (doctors, nurses), and law.